I get a few emails each month asking if it’s possible to drink alcohol and still be healthy. Yup, you totally can – sorta, kinda, maybe, ish…

 - One 1.5 ounce shot of 80 proof liquor (rum, gin, vodka, tequila, scotch, etc…)

-According to this study that I found attached to an article in the Harvard School of public health moderate alcohol consumption may lower your risk for developing cardiovascular disease.
+According to a study I found attached to an article in the Harvard School of public health.
+Moderate alcohol consumption may lower your risk of developing cardiovascular disease.
 This includes developing a heart attack, stroke, and sudden cardiac death.